Why is career change so hard after 40? (How we make it easier in The Fierce Emporium)

 Here's my speedy response:

-When you reach our 40s or 50s, after working in an area/discipline for a long time, you often reach a moment of self-questioning.
-Where you ask yourself questions like: "Is this it?" or more helpfully "Do I really want to experience the same as I did last year, next year?"
+When you reach our 40s or 50s, after working in one area/discipline for a long time, you often reach a moment of self-questioning.
+Where you ask yourself questions like:

 If the answer is "NO WAY!", the first step of change is deciding what exactly what you need in order to feel [Select] successful/happier/more satisfied/more relaxed/more fulfilled/more you.